anmol14dev/NewsBreezers/README.md

 ## How to install

-The build apk of the project is present and named as fina_project.apk  in apk folder.
+The build apk of the project is present and named as final_project.apk  in apk folder.
 In android allow installation from unknown resources.